 I tried to accommodate the tiny lip on my liners, but this meant that the drum had to be heated to a temperature (to expand enough to accept the cold iron liner) that annealed and softened the drum.
 The solution was the stainless wire.
 Half a groove is machined in the drum, and a half groove is machined in the liner.
 Once the drum has shrunk onto the liner, 3 foot of wire is inserted into these two half grooves, now a 1/16″ whole hole.
 The entry opening for this key wire is then closed off.
 By using this method, drums are heated to the threshold well below an annealing temperature.

 One other shop uses glue and a stud to affix their liners.
 (I wonder if JG stands for “Just Glued”?)
 Why would one depart so radically from the factory’s tried and true method?
 This is a cheap, nasty, and frankly cringe-worthy fix that should be avoided at all costs.
 Because there is glue between the iron and aluminum, there is no heat transfer, something that a performance minded owner is looking for.
-Also, by pinning the liner at 12 and 6 o’clock, the drum is only ever round at room temperature, see sketch below.
+Also, by pinning the liner at 12 and 6 o’clock, the drum is only ever round at room temperature, see sketch to the right.
 This out of round will make your car have a lumpy pedal, and could lock a wheel sending your pride and joy into a ditch.

 The spline is no place to skimp, either.
 The factory fitted these steel spline inserts in the same manner as the crosshatched knurl used on the very early drums.
 I use a very course straight knurl which is cut onto the steel insert and into the aluminum drum.
 The insert is then heat shrunk and pressed into the drum with a 50 ton press.
 This method has proved itself on the race track.
 Other shops have installed splines with a couple of studs inserted between the spline and drum.
 This does not work.
-See example of a failed spline below.

 To make matters worse, these inappropriately restored drums are being sold at a premium price by two well known and trusted vendors that I know of: Sierra Madre